“I cannot be summed up in a single word. I am a story with many layers, still unfolding. Every moment adds another line to who I am becoming.”

 Over time, each layer of paint became less about decoration and more about experimentation, testing how color and texture could transform a surface.

 That curiosity soon evolved into special effects makeup, where art met chemistry.
 I learned to balance latex, silicone, and pigment with precision to recreate the texture of skin.
 Each adjustment of ratios, each experiment with color and consistency, felt like conducting a science experiment with a paintbrush.
-Watching a prosthetic blend seamlessly into skin never stopped feeling miraculous.
+Watching a prosthetic blend seamlessly into skin never stopped feeling magical.

 Why Asker